m13253/lvdo/README.md

 3. Why the video downloaded from YouTube can not be decoded?

    Play around with those parameters please.
 If you could not get it work, feel free to contact me for help.
+Also, YouTube forces the use of BT.709 colormatrix, make sure you are using the correct x264 setting.

 4. What is `clipping xxx to xxx`?